Exhibitions

 From its inception American Abstract Artists has been dedicated to promoting the exposure and understanding of abstract and non-objective art.
 Its General Prospectus, issued in 1937, stated that the most direct approach to achieving this objective was through the exhibition of artwork.
-To date American Abstract Artists has produced over 75 exhibitions of its members and guest exhibitors.
+To date American Abstract Artists has produced over 120 exhibitions of its members and guest exhibitors.
 AAA exhibitions have been held at galleries and museums thoughout the United States and abroad.

-Annual and Anniversary Exhibitions
+Anniversary and Annual Exhibitions

 The 70th Anniversary exhibition took place at St Peter’s College Art Gallery, Jersey City, NJ.